 About Mark Oldman

 Passionate about helping wine enthusiasts jostle the jaded, slay the snooty, and drink bravely, Mark Oldman (@MarkOldman) is one of the country’s leading wine personalities.
-He is the wine expert for Pottery Barn and wine columnist for the Food Network.
+He has been the wine expert for Pottery Barn and the wine correspondent for the Food Network.
 His signature style was best summed up by Bon Appètit magazine as “winespeak without the geek” and by Publishers Weekly as "the ideal mix of wine connoisseur, showman, and everyday dude.”
 He has twice won the Georges Duboeuf Best Wine Book of the Year Award.

 Mark regularly speaks to sold-out audiences at the country's top gastronomic festivals, including the Aspen Food & Wine Classic, the Boston Wine Expo, the Food Network Wine & Food Festivals in New York City and South Beach.
-Earlier this year, he headlined the Food & Wine Festival in Ixtapa-Zihuatanejo, Mexico together with chefs Michael Symon and Marcus Samuelsson.
+He recently headlined the Food & Wine Festival in Ixtapa-Zihuatanejo, Mexico together with chefs Michael Symon and Marcus Samuelsson.
 He has also spoken at venues as diverse as the Smithsonian Institution, Harvard Business School, the 92th Street Y, and dozens of Fortune 500 companies.

 Reviewing his seminars at the Aspen Food & Wine Classic, the Aspen Business Journal called Mark “hilariously entertaining…and all about helping real people who happen to love wine learn to appreciate fine wines – but without attitude.”
 The Grand Junction Daily Sentinel cited Mark’s seminars as a reason why the Aspen Classic is “vibrant and lively, once again nearly full of the joie de vivre that has long marked [the Classic].”
+Miami magazine called Mark "the ever-entertaining wine guru".
 Referring to his seminars at this year's Austin Food & Wine Festival, the Austin Chronicle cited his "amazing performance: animated, informative, hilarious and crowd-pleasing".

 Recent highlights from Mark’s appearances include his giving audience members a taste of wine from Bernard Madoff's collection at the Aspen Classic, offering a spirited pairing of wine with meatballs at the South Beach Festival, and showing an Aspen audience how a top winemaker drinks wine with a licorice stick.
 The Aspen Daily News called him one of the most entertaining speakers of the Aspen Classic, describing how in one talk he "managed to incorporate some Biggie Smalls lyrics while discussing a $90 bottle of French champagne; led a little chant and dance on how to taste wine; and shared his method of pouring undrunk rosé into a Gatorade bottle when unable to finish a bottle of the pink stuff in a restaurant...very few looked as though they wanted to leave as the volunteers signaled that his time was up.”